Germany: Coronavirus protests increasing anti-Semitism | DW | 01.09.2020

 "If, for example, the Rothschilds are blamed for the pandemic, then this is a synonym for Jews," said Shuster.

-There have been two protests that have drawn tens of thousands from across the country in Berlin in August.
-Protests were mainly peaceful, but at one point, hundreds of demonstrators broke through a blockade in an attempt to storm the Reichstag building.
+Two recent protests have drawn tens of thousands from across the country to Berlin.
+The demonstrations were mainly peaceful, but at one point, hundreds of demonstrators broke through a blockade in an attempt to storm the Reichstag building.

-The police trade union (GdP), said that it saw a rise in radicalization of protesters against coronavirus protective measures.
+The police trade union, the GdP, said it has also seen a rise in radicalization of protesters against coronavirus protective measures.

 kbd/aw (AFP, dpa)